Tommy Edman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.46 team ERA that ranks 13th among all league pitching staffs.
+- The Pirates' 4.33 team ERA ranks 13th across all league pitching staffs.

-- The Pirates rank 17th in baseball in home runs allowed (17 total, 1.2 per game).
+- The Pirates rank 14th in baseball in home runs surrendered (17 total, 1.1 per game).

-- The Pirates will send Contreras (1-1) out to make his third start of the season.
+- Keller (1-0) takes the mound for the Pirates in his fourth start of the season.
+He's put together a 3.57 ERA in 17 2/3 innings pitched, with 22 strikeouts.

-- His last appearance came on Monday against the Houston Astros, when the righty tossed 3 1/3 innings, surrendering seven earned runs while giving up nine hits.
+- The righty last pitched on Tuesday against the Houston Astros, when he threw six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.